How To Increase Good Cholesterol

 Aerobic exercise

 While diet is the most important lifestyle factor in promotingreverse cholesterol transport, there is mixed evidence that regular aerobic exercise improves cholesterol efflux.
-At the same time, recent studies have demonstrated that in order to get a positive effect, it is necessary to exceed the threshold of exercise dose16.
-Overall, exercise represents a potential therapeutic approach to improve HDL function and learn how to increase good cholesterol.
+At the same time, recent studies have demonstrated that in order to get a positive effect, it is necessary to exceed the threshold of exercise dose18.
+Overall, regular activity is associated with healthier cholesterol profiles and supports learning how to increase good cholesterol.
 Preliminary evidence suggests that exercise improves the antioxidant and anti-inflammatory properties of HDL, which can help reduce the risk of atherosclerosis and heart disease.

 » Discover everything about what your cholesterol results mean.